 - Signature, three level, tiered swimming pool with sun decks overlooking the Lombok Strait

 - Spa specialising in traditional Balinese massage, scrubs and relaxation techniques

-- Beach Club with a 41 meter pool and water sports
+- Beach Club with a 41 metre pool and water sports

-- Scuba diving, snorkeling and kayaking with guides
+- Scuba diving, snorkelling and kayaking with guides

 - Visit the floating palace of the last Raja of Karangasem

 - See the 11 tier fountain at Tirta Gangga Water Palace

 - Tour Goa Lawah, hidden in a bat cave, plus Luhur Lempuyang and Besakih – two of the island’s most important temples